cloudrex/unit/README.md

 let existingFn = (): number => 0;
 ```

-In this simple example, we would like to mock the function `existingFn` so that it returns `1` instead of `0`.
+In this simple example, we would like to mock the function `existingFn` so thats it returns `1` instead of `0` the *next time it is called*.

 We can easily accomplish this functionality using the `returnOnce` helper function: